The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Conclusions

 \item Examining the $\beta$ estimates for individual galaxies in our sample, we find no strong evidence for galaxies with ultra-blue UV slopes that would indicate extreme stellar populations (i.e., $\beta \leq -3$).
-All of the galaxies in our sample with $\beta \leq -3$ have significant uncertainties ($\sigma_{\beta} > 0.6$), and appear to be consistent with the well-known blue bias in the $\beta$ scatter for sources near to the source detection threshold.
+The majority of galaxies in our sample with $\beta \leq -3$ have significant uncertainties, and appear to be consistent with the well-known blue bias in the $\beta$ scatter for sources near to the source detection threshold.

 \end{enumerate}